 On November 24, 2023, at our option, we required conversion of all the outstanding shares of Convertible Preferred Stock to common stock.
 On November 27, 2023, we filed a Certificate of Elimination with the Secretary of State of the State of Delaware with respect to the Convertible Preferred Stock pursuant to which the Convertible Preferred Stock was eliminated and returned to the status of authorized and unissued preferred shares of the Company.
-Following the mandatory conversion of the outstanding shares of the Convertible Preferred Stock on November 24, 2023, there were no outstanding shares of the Convertible Preferred Stock.
+Following the mandatory conversion of the outstanding shares of the Convertible Preferred Stock.
 Accordingly, we removed the Series A convertible preferred stock, no par value from temporary equity on our consolidated balance sheet and recorded the associated increase of common shares at \$0.30 stated value and capital in excess of stated value further reflected in our consolidated statement of shareholders' equity.